Human Rights: Policy

 6. Human rights issues related to business activities in our group

-We recognize the following as major human rights issues related to our business activities and will work to address them.
+We recognize the following as major human rights issues related to our business activities and stakeholders involved in our value chain, and will work to address them.

 1. Prohibition of discrimination